 3. Fine art

 Some big names are on show at the palace.
-On your tour, you'll come across paintings by Van Dyck, Rubens, Rembrandt, Vermeer, Poussin, Canaletto and Claude as well as sculpture by Canova and Chantrey.
-The paintings in the State Rooms also include some wonderful portraits of past and present royals including Queen Victoria, George III and Queen Charlotte, William IV and his wife Queen Adelaide and, of course, the current Royal Family.
+You can usually come across paintings by Van Dyck, Rubens, Rembrandt, Vermeer, Poussin, Canaletto and Claude as well as sculpture by Canova and Chantrey.
+The paintings in the State Rooms also include some wonderful portraits of past and present royals including Queen Victoria, George III and Queen Charlotte, William IV and his wife Queen Adelaide, Queen Elizabeth II and, of course, the current Royal Family.

-As part of your Buckingham Palace tour, you'll get a free audio guide to the palace.
-The tour is introduced by His Royal Highness, The Prince of Wales (Prince Charles) and takes you through all 19 State Rooms as well as the annual special exhibition.
+As part of your Buckingham Palace tour, you would usually have a free audio guide to the palace.
+The tour is introduced by His Royal Highness, King Charles III and takes you through all 19 State Rooms, as well as the annual special exhibition.
 Audio guides are available in multiple languages.
-There are also interactive family tours and tours for deaf and blind visitors.
+There are also usually interactive family tours and tours for deaf and blind visitors.

 5. The Throne Room

 Buckingham Palace's majestic Throne Room is a favourite with visitors.
-It contains the thrones that are used for investitures and ceremonial receptions such as at the Queen's Jubilees and has also doubled as a ballroom on occasion (on your tour, you'll also see the official Ballroom – the palace's largest multi-purpose room).
-You may recognise the Throne Room as the backdrop for some famous royal wedding photos including Princess Elizabeth (now the Queen) and The Duke of Edinburgh in 1947 and the Duke and Duchess of Cambridge in 2011.
+It contains the thrones that are used for investitures and ceremonial receptions such as at the jubilees of Queen Elizabeth II and also has doubled as a ballroom on occasion (on your guided tour, you'll also see the official Ballroom – the palace's largest multi-purpose room).
+You may recognise the Throne Room as the backdrop for some famous royal wedding photos including Princess Elizabeth (Queen Elizabeth II) and Phillip in 1947 and the Prince and Princess of Wales in 2011.

 6. Sèvres Porcelain